erkebek/turingmachine/README.md

 # Turing Machine
-Mobile app which simulates Turing Machine implemented in JavaScript using ReactNative framework
+Mobile app which simulates Turing Machine implemented in JavaScript using ReactNative framework.

 ## Installation